richardycao/basic_bird/README.md

 # Version 2

-I'm returning to this project after ~6 months to test an algorithm using this pub-sub model.
-I'm running the newer prototype of this project on AWS, but realized Kafka may be better for this use case than gRPC, which is what I'm using right now.
-So I'm trying to bring basic_bird back to life.
+I'm returning to this project after ~6 months to test an algorithm.
+I'm running the newer prototype of this project on AWS using gRPC, but realized Kafka might be better for running this algorithm on real-time data, which is why I'm trying to revive basic_bird.

 ## What is this?

-A testing repository for the code-sharing pipeline development framework.
+A testing repository for the code-sharing pipeline development framework, hummingbird.

 ## How to use